hydralang/humboldt-doc/source/configuration.rst

      - Default
      - Units
    * - ``uint32``
-     - 30000
+     - 5000
      - :abbr:`ms (milliseconds)`

-The length of the timer for recomputing the link state table.
-See :ref:`link-state-algorithm` for information on how this timer functions.
+The length of the shorter duration timer used for :term:`debouncing` in the link state protocol and algorithm (see :ref:`link-state-algorithm` and :ref:`link-state-proto`).
+For more on debouncing, see :ref:`debouncing-algorithm`.

 .. _ls-horizon: